DataONEorg/dataone-web/content/about/about.md

         of DataONE available through the federated network.
       image: "/uploads/dataonesearch.png"
     - date: '2015-06-23'
-      title: DataONE Welcomes its First Australian Member Node
+      title: DataONE Welcomes its First Australian Member Repository
-      description: DataONE welcomes the Terrestrial Ecosystem Research Network (TERN) as the first Member Node in Australia and the 29th overall to join the federation.
+      description: DataONE welcomes the Terrestrial Ecosystem Research Network (TERN) as the first Member Repository in Australia and the 29th overall to join the federation.
       image: "/uploads/joey-csunyo-2eguir00utk-unsplash.jpg"
     - date: '2014-10-06'
       title: Making Data Count